|Regulations Concerning the Hygiene Supervision over Cosmetics|

 |1 Oct 2009||GB 5296.3-2008 General Labeling for Cosmetics|

 In the last two decades, China's cosmetics industry has undergone tremendous change.
 Currently, the Chinese cosmetic market ranks as the third largest globally and is also the worlds' emerging market, exhibiting the greatest average annual growth rate.
-To make the cosmetic regulatory framework consistent with the current industry situation, in the second half of 2013, CFDA launched a far-reaching campaign set on thoroughly amending the overarching cosmetics regulation.
+To make the cosmetic regulatory framework consistent with the current industry situation, in the second half of 2013, SAMR (the former CFDA) launched a far-reaching campaign set on thoroughly amending the overarching cosmetics regulation.
 All stakeholders will be significantly affected by the revised regulation.
 The amendment is not simply a refinement of its predecessor but represents a complete overhaul, which will see the definition, classification and registration requirements of cosmetics completely changed.
 Once effective, the new regulation will necessitate that, both domestic and overseas cosmetic companies adopt new compliance strategies.

 1 Jan 1990